ionic-team/capacitor/site/docs-md/guides/firebase-push-notifications.md

 One of the most common features provided by application developers to their users is push notifications.
 In this tutorial, we'll walk through all the steps needed to get [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging) working on iOS and Android.

-For creating and sending our notifications, we'll make use of the [Push Notification API for Capacitor](https://capacitor.ionicframework.com/docs/apis/push-notifications/) in an Ionic Angular 4 application.
+For the purposes of registering and monitoring for push notifications from Firebase, we'll make use of the [Push Notification API for Capacitor](https://capacitor.ionicframework.com/docs/apis/push-notifications/) in an Ionic Angular 4 application.

 ## Environment Reference